 - White rice- Wild rice, quinoa, brown basmati rice, brown rice

-- Table sugar- When it comes to table sugar, there is no substitute.
+- Table sugar- When it comes to table sugar and weight loss, there is no substitute.
 Limit it as much as possible.

-- Must have snacks/packaged snacks/anything with added sugar- It’s nearly impossible to totally eliminate packaged snacks.
+- Quick snacks, cookies, candies, chocolate- Popcorn with minimal to no butter, banana’s, whole fruits, nuts, granola, cacao (usually bitter, but try at least 50 % or more cacao with low added sugar).
+Must have snacks/packaged snacks/anything with added sugar- It’s nearly impossible to totally eliminate packaged snacks.
 In fact I wouldn’t recommend just going cold turkey.
 (Most people can only keep it up for so long).
-For the few packaged snacks you keep in your life make sure you keep them to a limit, and make sure to choose wisely.
-Try to have snacks that are low in sugar and that are also whole grain.
+For the few packaged snacks you keep in your life, make sure you keep them to a limit, and make sure to choose wisely.
+Try to have snacks that are low in sugar and that include whole foods (read the ingredient list)

 For more great ideas and further insight, check out the Whole Foods website where a lot of healthy ideas have been listed: http://www.wholefoodsmarket.com/recipes/food-guides